SauravBhowmick/Predictions-through-Regression/README.md

 - Coal Plants: Predict the date when all coal plants will be phased out.

 ### MLR Regression Model for Day-Ahead Price:
-- Develop and evaluate multiple linear regression models to find the best fitting model for predicting the day-ahead energy price.
+- Developed and evaluated multiple linear regression models to find the best fitting model for predicting the day-ahead energy price.

+## Conclusion
+We found the future dates for renewable sources.